Wildlander-mod/wildlander-mod.github.io/_05-HintsandTips/The-Milk-Drinkers-Guide-to-Power-Leveling.md

 As soon as you arrive, speak with Adrienne and get the quest to deliver a sword to Proventus Avenicci in Dragonsreach.

 If you are tired, there is a free bed in the outlaw's refuge (every city has one).
 Make sure you pick up any herbs around town, Loot all chicken nests and activate the cows for milk.
 You should do this at every city you visit.
-Wooden chests can be placed within outlaw refuges/sewers for easy access to your stashed stocks while in town.
+Wooden chests can be placed within sewers for easy access to your stashed stocks while in town.

 You can read the skill books in the city.
 The books are located in the following areas - Grab them as you see them: